igor-makarov/IsSwiftLikeRust/features/generics-static-types.md

 To avoid typing out long generic type signatures, Swift allows using the `some` keyword as a shorthand.

-This concept is called an "opaque type": the type is still concrete in this case, and is inferred at compile-time from the context.
+This concept is called an "opaque type": the type is still concrete in this case, and is inferred during compilation from the context.

 Using opaque types is possible in several contexts:
  * function result types ([SE-0244] - Opaque Result Types, Swift 5.1)